Vocational Education & Training Fellowship

 Rahman’s Fellowship intends to investigate best practice pedagogies and technologies employed by some of the world’s leading digital education and EdTech solution providers in Europe, in implementing synchronous hybrid teaching known as “Hybrid Concurrent”.
 The aim is to acquire as much knowledge as possible about hybrid teaching models, hybrid interactions, communication and collaboration spaces, technologies, and hybrid classroom set-up to come up with a VET contextualised hybrid concurrent model to deliver EAL courses to CALD learners.
 Eventually, to help facilitate the implementation of the proposed model for VET training providers to meet their cohorts’ needs, EAL courses, and the industry.

-Tyler’s Fellowship research utilises creative practice research (CPR) to support and embed digital literacy for disadvantaged VET learners in Victoria.
-My research has been inspired by my years teaching mature-aged students, predominantly women, digital art practices and technologies at RMIT University (as part of the College of Vocational Education.)
-The focus of my CPR relates to improving the equity, access, and potential workplace outcomes for disadvantaged mature-aged students.
+Tyler's Fellowship research investigates how AI tools can be implemented into vocational education with creative practice research to enhance digital literacy for disadvantaged VET learners.
+This research has been inspired by her years of teaching mature-aged students, digital art practices, and technologies at RMIT University (as part of the College of Vocational Education.)
+The focus of Tyler's CPR relates to improving the equity, access, and potential workplace outcomes for disadvantaged mature-aged students in a fast-paced moving digital landscape that will impact employment.

 Warren’s Fellowship will make a contribution towards solving the problem of apprenticeship non-completion.
 The research will examine European models of apprenticeship curriculum and their ability to build a sense of identity and belonging.
 Warren hopes to use the findings to influence VET curriculum design at a national and institutional level.